France–Turkey relations

-French–Turkish relations cover a long period from the 16th century to the present, starting with the alliance established between Francis I and Suleiman the Magnificent.
+France–Turkey relations cover a long period from the 16th century to the present, starting with the alliance established between Francis I and Suleiman the Magnificent.
 Relations remained essentially friendly during a period of nearly three centuries, with the resumption of intense contacts from the reign of Louis XIV.
 Relations became more complex with the French campaign in Egypt and Syria by Napoleon I in 1798, and the dawn of the modern era.

 Both countries are members of the Council of Europe and NATO.
 France is an EU member and Turkey is an EU candidate.
 France opposes Turkey's accession negotiations to the EU, although negotiations have now been suspended.

 During the Algerian War, Turkey under the administration of Celal Bayar and Adnan Menderes supported France and voted in favor of France during UN votes between 1954 and 1960 against the Algerian insurrection.